berceanu/random-phase-approximation/signac/signac.md

 The `volume_computed()` function is a condition function.
 It's also decorated as a label-function, which means it's going to show up in the status summary, but not every condition function has to be a label function.

-OTHER:
-- you can use the `-d` or `--detailed` option to show it on a per-job level
-- you need to add the `--progress` option for that
-- since your operations are bash commands, you can just pipe your output into a specific file like you would normally; so you would do something like : `return "your command > {}".format(job.fn('outputfile.txt'))`
-- if you run locally a simple `--parallel` appended to the run command will invoke parallel execution

-- [`_read_last_line`](https://stackoverflow.com/questions/3346430/what-is-the-most-efficient-way-to-get-first-and-last-line-of-a-text-file/18603065#18603065) sounds like it would do the trick.

 ```python
 @Project.operation
 @Project.post(data_available)